PawnStar/ta-helpqueue/README.md

 **I really like our new help queue.
 It works much better for passing off.
 But there are some problems.**

 This was built over the last four or five days to showcase a few issues I found with the help queue.
-I made this app to demonstrate these issues in the hope that the queue can be improved.
+Specifically I hoped to help bring these issues to your attention in the hope that the queue can be improved.

 It's fairly simple and could be published as a web app, but I chose to build it in Electron to make use of multiple windows for chat.